windowsair/MaixPy_DOC/en/get_started/upgrade_firmware.md

 ![kflash windows](../../assets/kflash_win.png)

-If the board is to develop `Maix Go` and use `open-ec` firmware is currently available for download kflash.py script, `-B` parameters, please choose `kd233`
+If the development board is `Maix Go`, you can only use `kflash.py` to download it.
+The download method is the same as the method on `Linux`, see above.